January 09, 2026 07:01 AM

 It’s also why you may sometimes see an athlete ‘reclassified’ into a new group, either at the Thailand Para Games or on the global stage.

 Want to know more about sporting events in Thailand?
-Don’t miss our full introduction to the 2025 SEA Games or find out where to combine sports with family fun.
+Don’t miss our full introduction to the 2025 SEA Games or browse where to try outdoor adventure sports near Bangkok.

 by Thairanked Guide